 The extruders have a max temperature of 280 degrees centigrade and can reach 240 degrees centigrade in under a minute giving the CEL Robox one of the fastest initialization times around.
 Layer resolutions range from 400 to 20 microns.

 The extruders also make use of HeadLock tech whereby the printheads are attached via a tool-less locking system meaning they are easily exchanged.
 The tech also means the bed is auto-leveled.
 In the future, CEL hopes to provide modular print heads compatible with machining, knife cutting, paste extrusion and more.

-The heated bed uses CEL’s patented 1 mm thick ThermoSurface polyetherimide coating technology that provides adhesive properties limiting the need for glue or tape.
+The heated bed uses CEL’s patented 1 mm thick ThermoSurface polyetherimide coating technology that provides adhesive properties lowering the need for glue or tape.
 The bed is also removable and reaches temperatures of up to 150 degrees centigrade.
 CEL claims the bed can heat up to 130 degrees centigrade in no less than 3 minutes.
-The bed provides the best of both worlds: models remain firmly in place during printing, but are easily removed once finished.
+The bed provides the best of both worlds: models stay firmly in place during printing, but are easily removed once finished.